 Merchandise Not Covered

-A business needs to report on a 1099-MISC all qualified payments made to a vendor only when they reach or exceed $600.
+A business and a sole proprietor needs to report all qualified payments made to a vendor only when they reach or exceed $600.
 Many businesses, however, will not wait for that threshold to be reached and instead request a W-9 from you before it makes any payments to your sole proprietorship.
 While not legally required, it is a good business practice on your customer’s part.
 Complying with the W-9 request shows you are ready to accept more business from this customer.

 Tom Chmielewski is a longtime journalist with experience in newspapers, magazines, books, e-books and the Internet.
 With his company TEC Publishing, he has published magazines and an award-winning multimedia e-book, "Celebration at the Sarayi."
 Chmielewski's design skills include expertise in Adobe Creative Suite's InDesign and Photoshop.
 He holds a Bachelor of Arts in English from Western Michigan University.